Certification for Educators

 Multisensory Math Certification

-ASDEC is THE ONLY IMSLEC-accredited training center to deliver Specialist certification recognized by the Academy of Orton-Gillingham Practitioners and Educators.
+ASDEC is the only IMSLEC-accredited training center to deliver Specialist certification recognized by the Academy of Orton-Gillingham Practitioners and Educators.

 ASDEC’s teaching level certification in Multisensory Math is designed for educational professionals working with students in the classroom as well as those who work with students in small groups or one-to-one.